 Closely related to Kerry cattle, the Dexter is a small, dual-purpose breed that originated from the same ancestral stock.
 Through the early nineteenth century both Kerry and Dexter cattle were produced from the same herds, and were registered in the same herdbook.
 The taller, heavier animals were registered as Kerry, while the shorter stockier animals were registered as Dexter.
 Surprisingly, blood-typing has established that the two breeds are now genetically distinct.
 They should not be crossed with each other.

 Kerry cattle are solid black with a small amount of white allowed on the underline.
 They are small and lean, with cows averaging 800 pounds and bulls 1,000 pounds.
 The cattle are fine boned with delicate heads and upswept, lyre-shaped white horns with black tips.
 They are active grazers and browsers, hardy and long-lived, often continuing to be productive milking cattle into their teens.
 Kerry cows are robust mothers that have little to no difficulty calving.
 They produce an average of 5000 – 7000 pounds of milk in a lactation period although there are a number of cows capable of yielding over 10,000 pounds.
 The globules of butterfat in the milk are smaller than those from most dairy breeds, making the milk more easily digestible by people.
 Kerry milk is also particularly well suited for cheese production.
-Although a good fit for small farms, the active nature of Kerry cattle makes them best suited for experienced cattle farmers.
+Although a good fit for small farms, the active nature and extreme rarity of Kerry cattle makes them best suited for intermediate to experienced cattle farmers.

 You may be interested in...